philips-software/logproxy/README.md

 }
 ```

-Below is an example of an HSDP LogEvent resource type as reference
+Below is an example of an HSDP LogEvent resource type for reference

 ```json
 {